-A great combination, Puy lentils work particularly well with oily fish.
-In this recipe the warm lentils are given a cheeky tang with a herb, chilli and mustard dressing and then topped with the steamed salmon straight from the oven.
-If you’re cooking this for friends, serve the salmon in the foil parcels and let your guests open them at the table and experience the mouthwatering aroma for themselves.
+A great combination, puy lentils work particularly well with oily fish.
+In this recipe the warm lentils are given a cheeky tang with a herb, chilli & mustard dressing.
+Serve the lentils at room temperature topped with the steamed salmon straight from the oven.
+If you’re cooking this for friends, serve the salmon in the foil parcels and let your guests open them at the table and experience the mouth watering aroma themselves!

 - 3 red peppers